Thoemodachi/DECO3500/README.md

 # General Functionality
+COED3500 is a website designed to facilitate multi-user Q&A for UQ Course Content, including tutorial sheets, lecture slides and assessment task sheets.
+It is aimed towards UQ Students studying in the IT field, and tracks whether you are working on campus or from home.
+You can post questions and find answers for frequently asked questions!

 Refer to the Wiki [Website Showcase](https://github.com/Thoemodachi/DECO3500/wiki/Multi%E2%80%90User-Experience-(Simulation)) for the general functionality of COED3500.
 Please set up XAMPP or your own alternative tool to access the website, refer below for set up help.
 ![image](https://github.com/user-attachments/assets/2b0c87ee-b1c6-43cb-adb4-50708bd8817f)